Helmuth Ternberg: Career

 Ternberg was commissioned as an officer in 1915 and was assigned to Dalarna Regiment in Falun as a second lieutenant.
 He was promoted to lieutenant in 1918.
 Ternberg left the army in 1920 and lived a bohemian life in Berlin.
 During the 1920s, Ternberg probably made many valuable contacts in Germany in politics and in the military.
 He re-entered service in 1922 with, among other things, probationary service at the aerial reconnaissance school and service with the Norrbotten Regiment.
 Back at the Dalarna Regiment, he became a captain in 1930 and then began civilian activities.
 Ternberg was employed at Törnbloms Annonsbyrå in Stockholm, but quit after a few years and went to sea as a sailor and stoker on ships in the North Sea and the Mediterranean.
-For a time he lived in Marseilles, France.
+For a time he lived in Marseille, France.
 Back in Sweden, Ternberg became sales manager at Marabou (he became close friends with the owner Henning Throne-Holst) and then came to work for the newspaper tycoon Torsten Kreuger.
 He spent a lot of time in Germany on behalf of Kreuger and made many important acquaintances.
 It is said that during this time Ternberg met Admiral Wilhelm Canaris (later head of the Abwehr) and built up a large network of contacts in business and politics.

 Towards the end of the 1930s, Ternberg was back at the Dalarna Regiment.
 In early December 1939, Ternberg was called up for duty as an intelligence officer and head of Department 1B, VI Army Division in Norrbotten near the Finland–Sweden border.
 The entire department consisted of three people: Captain Ternberg and two interpreters, a docent in Turkish from Lund, Gunnar Jarring, (who later made a career as a diplomat) who knew Russian and Fahle Isberg who knew Finnish.
 He quickly built up a network of contacts with the local population and people within the forest companies.
 Through these, Ternberg came across maps, which were used in the courier operations to report Russian activity.
 In the beginning of April 1940, Ternberg was stationed as an intelligence officer in Värmland with headquarters in Arvika.
 There he established a network of observers with the task of monitoring all movements of foreigners on the border with Norway.
 One of these strangers Ternberg was able to identify as Ernst Wollweber, the leader of an anti-fascist saboteur organization.
 He was arrested and jailed in Sweden.
 During the time hostilities occurred in Norway (until May/June 1940), Ternberg and his associates made several "excursions" to various war zones and were able to map German troop movements and also visit Norwegian combat units.